Free Shipping (Canada/USA)

 When should I start taking readings?

 Take regular readings from the very first moment that you notice your bitch coming into season.
+Be consistent, sticking as close to the same time each day, makes for better interpretation of results.

 For how long should the probe be inserted for?